Can dogs be given vaccination shots at home? For most folks, we say no. Immunization isn’t for squeamish owners or those without sufficient knowledge.

 Sometimes full immunization can only be achieved with expert help.
-The less common vaccines may be difficult to obtain.
+The less common vaccines are difficult to obtain.

 Look into Canine Spectra® products.
 Their kits have 5-way protection all the way up to comprehensive boosters for 10 diseases.

-Watch this informative video for how to safely carry out a vaccination on your dog!
+Watch this video for how to safely carry out a vaccination on your dog!

 Shots Have Side Effects

-Dangers do exist, especially if you vaccinate at home.
-Anaphylactic reactions are rare, but a dog could die from this complication without access to life saving measures.
+Dangers do exist, especially if you home vaccinate.
+Anaphylactic reactions are rare, but a dog could die from this complication without life saving measures.

-The possibility of an allergic reaction is one reason why pet parents do not take on this vital task.
+A possibility of an allergic reaction is one reason why pet parents don’t take on this vital task.

 Conclusion on Vaccinating

 Giving your dog vaccinations is possible.
 A vet is only required for Rabies shots.
 Other immunizations can be done at home, every 5 years or so.
 Do extensive research before administering vaccines or boosters to a pet.
 When in doubt, get a professional’s assistance for your dog’s vaccinations.